GrainLearning/grainLearning/docs/source/examples.rst

 Solving an inverse problem that involves nonlinearity and/or discontinuity in the `forward` model (DEM or constitutive) is very challenging.
-Furthermore, because of the potentially large computational cost for running the simulations, the "trials" have to be selected with an optimized strategy to boost the efficiency.
+Furthermore, because of the potentially large computational cost for running the simulations, the "trials" have to be selected with an optimized strategy to boost efficiency.

 Bayesian calibration of DEM models
 ----------------------------------